Current International Students

 Step 2: I-94 Retrieval

-- Your admission information (I-94) and number are something you can download here.
+- Download your admission information (I-94) and number here.

 Step 3: Check-in Online